osrf/gazebo_tutorials/haptix_sim_api/tutorial.md

 Watch the Gazebo window as the script runs through each example API call.

 ## Run the code: Octave on Linux
-Installing the `haptix-comm` package on Linux will install a `matlab` folder to `/usr/lib/x86_64-linux-gnu/haptix-comm`.
+Installing the `haptix-comm` package on Linux will install an `octave` folder to `/usr/lib/x86_64-linux-gnu/haptix-comm`.
 This folder contains `hxs_example` script used in this tutorial.
 If it was moved or deleted, you can download it [here](https://bitbucket.org/osrf/haptix-comm/raw/default/matlab/hxs_example.m)